adamlenart/dammit-turnip/README.md

 I have tested dammit-turnip only with Pillow 7.0.0 but earlier versions may work just as well.

-illow is the friendly PIL fork by Alex Clark and Contributors

 ## Usage

 First, clone the repository.